1Px-Vision/Project_HPC/README.md

 |AP  | >20 |>5000 |--- |
 |OMP (GPU)  | <4  |50-70 |x3.5 |
 | FHSI (GPU)_pre  | 1.5 |20-34  |x10|

+## Contributing
+Contributions are welcome!
+If you'd like to contribute, please fork the repository and create a pull request with your changes.

+## Contact
+For any questions or inquiries, please contact caoq@1px-vision.com